tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `claim_expired_seconds` - (Optional) Claim expired seconds to recycle ENI.
 This field can only set when field `network_type` is 'VPC-CNI'. `claim_expired_seconds` must greater or equal than 300 and less than 15768000.
 * `cluster_as_enabled` - (Optional, ForceNew) Indicates whether to enable cluster node auto scaler.
 * `cluster_cidr` - (Optional, ForceNew) A network address block of the cluster.
 Different from vpc cidr and cidr of other clusters within this vpc.
 Must be in  10./192.168/172.[16-31] segments.
-* `cluster_deploy_type` - (Optional, ForceNew) Deployment type of the cluster, the available values include: 'MANAGED_CLUSTER' and 'INDEPENDENT_CLUSTER', Default is 'MANAGED_CLUSTER'.
+* `cluster_deploy_type` - (Optional, ForceNew) Deployment type of the cluster, the available values include: 'MANAGED_CLUSTER' and 'INDEPENDENT_CLUSTER'.
+Default is 'MANAGED_CLUSTER'.
 * `cluster_desc` - (Optional) Description of the cluster.
 * `cluster_extra_args` - (Optional, ForceNew) Customized parameters for master component,such as kube-apiserver, kube-controller-manager, kube-scheduler.
 * `cluster_internet` - (Optional) Open internet access or not.